Gamerjig/Random-Number-Guessing-Game/README.md

 This is a python game

 # How to Use!
-1 - You will open cmd where you downloaded the script 2 - You then want to do "Python RandomGuessingGame.py"
+1 - You will open cmd where you downloaded the script.
+2 - You then want to do "Python RandomNumberGuessGame.py".

 it will then start it